luyadev/luya.io/docs/guide/app/jsonld.md

     ->setPublisher($organisation)
 ```

-Currently we do not have all possible types implemented but you can always register them by yourself by calling `luya\web\JsonLd::addGraph()` with an array which contains the defintions:
+Currently we do not have all possible types implemented but you can always register them by yourself by calling <class name="luya\web\JsonLd" method="addGraph" /> with an array which contains the defintions:

 ```php
 luya\web\JsonLd::addGraph([